ThoughtClan/next-starter/README.md

 In this situation, the `useApi` hook in child components will resolve the `Api` instance from the nearest context in the hierarchy.

+If required, this can also be wrapped with NextJS's [SWR](https://swr.vercel.app/) feature for caching client-side requests.

 ### Bundle Splitting

 NextJS automatically takes care of bundle splitting at a page level and image related optimsations using the `next/image` component